artssci/app-deployment/README.md

 });
 ```

-### 3. **Initialize an Electron Forge Project**
+### 3. **Initialize an Electron Project**

-1. In VS Code open your project folder

-2. Open a new terminal in VS Code
+1. Open a new terminal in VS Code

-3. Initialize the Electron project by typing the following lines of code, one at a time.
+2. Initialize the Electron project by typing the following lines of code, one at a time.
 Some of them will trigger some processes in the terminal.
 Wait until each process is done before typing the next line of code:

    ```bash
    npm init -y
    npm install --save-dev @electron-forge/cli npx electron-forge import
    ```
-4. Open your package.json file find the "description" field and add a description like the example below.
+3. Open your package.json file find the "description" field and add a description like the example below.
 Don't forget to save your changes (File > Save):

 ```json
   "description": "A simple app built with Vue.js and SVG.",